-- ThyroSafe Potassium Iodine Tablets – These are used to protect you from radiation damage from a dirty bomb or other radiological attack.
+- ThyroSafe Potassium Iodine Tablets – These are used to protect you from radiation damage from a dirty bomb or other radiological attacks.

 - Ammonia Inhalants – Used to wake someone up who has passed out, we decided these would be good to have to keep our bug out team moving after an injury had occurred.

-In addition to all the purpose specific gear listed above we also chose to include some basic tools that generally make life easier when on the move.
+In addition to all the purpose-specific gear listed above, we also chose to include some basic tools that can make life easier when on the move.

-- Nebo 220 Lumen Redline LED flashlight – Obviously an essential for any bug out bag.
+- Nebo 220 Lumen Redline LED Flashlight – Flashlights are an essential item for any bug out bag.
 This flashlight is bright enough to be used for signaling or to temporarily blind an aggressive person.
 Additionally, the 5 usage modes (high, medium, low, SOS, strobe) give the Redline the flexibility to be useful in any survival or emergency situation.

 - Folding Eating Utensils – This is one of those comfort items that remind you that you are a human being after a day of hiking under grueling conditions.
-The urban landscape should be filled with scavenging opportunities, these will help us consume what we find.
+The urban landscape should be filled with scavenging opportunities, and utensils will help us consume what we find.

 - 6 AA and 6 AAA batteries – The AAAs can be used as replacements on the Redline flashlight.
-The AAs can be used to power other personal devices and EITHER of them are immensely useful bartering items.
+The AAs can be used to power other personal devices.
+Batteries are also immensely valuable bartering items.
 No one wants to waste time in the aftermath of a disaster foraging for batteries.
 Pack a few extra and reap the benefits.